 Applying for the rebate is simple:

 Submit the one-page rebate application to IEUA with an original invoice or proof of purchase showing that the unit is fully paid and has no lien.
 IEUA will send you an offer with the rebate amount and your authorization letter to proceed.
 Sign the authorization letter and schedule an appointment with a plumber on the attached list.
 After the plumber removes your self-regenerating water softener IEUA will mail your rebate check.

-If you have any further questions about the self-regenerating water softener rebate program or want more information about recycled water, you may call IEUA at 909-993-1550 or email at firstname.lastname@example.org.
+If you have any further questions about the self-regenerating water softener rebate program or want more information about recycled water, you may call IEUA at 909-993-1550 or send an email to email@example.com.